cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 **Note:** Certain CDAP components need to reference your *Hadoop*, *HBase*, *YARN* (and possibly *Hive*) cluster configurations by adding your configuration to their class paths.

-**Note:** Zookeeper's ``maxClientCnxns`` must be raised from its default.
+**Note:** ZooKeeper's ``maxClientCnxns`` must be raised from its default.
 We suggest setting it to zero (unlimited connections).
-As each YARN container launched by CDAP makes a connection to Zookeeper, the number of connections required is a function of usage.
+As each YARN container launched by CDAP makes a connection to ZooKeeper, the number of connections required is a function of usage.

 .. _deployment-architectures: